thierry-martinez/pyast/README.md

 These functions are automatically called by the functions `parse*` mentioned above to convert the abstract syntax tree parsed by the version of the Python interpreter available to the targeted version.
-(The module corresponding the the version of the Python interpreter is available through the function `Pyast.get_current_version`, and more generally `Pyast.get_version` returns the first-class module corresponding to a given version at run-time.)
+(The module corresponding to the version of the Python interpreter is available through the function `Pyast.get_current_version`, and more generally `Pyast.get_version` returns the first-class module corresponding to a given version at run-time.)